 These fat bees can be found nesting in shallow burrows in the soil.
 As these bees age, the hair on the top of their thorax becomes worn and they develop a bald spot.
 They get their name from the thick red-brown fur on their bodies.
 Like Blue-banded Bees, they live all over the country except for Tasmania.

 Reed Bees - Exoneura

 Reed bees make a habit of nesting in dried stems of a number of plants including tree ferns and the dead canes of lantana.
 When these plants are removed from gardens or bushland people often don't realise they are destroying the colonies of these bees.
 Check for nests and relocate them before removing.

 Black and Yellow Carpenter Bees - Eylocopa species:

-which grow from 15 to 24 mm long and are the largest native bees in Australia!
-The females buzz loudly as they visit flowers, and are commonly on trees such as Cassia, Tipuana and Albizia.
+They grow from 15 to 24 mm long and are the largest native bees in Australia.
+The females buzz loudly as they visit flowers, and are commonly seen on trees such as Cassia, Tipuana and Albizia.
 The female makes her nest by digging tunnels in decayed wood and pithy stems.
 They live in Queensland, New South Wales, Western Australia and the Northern Territory.